-Will Smith (1-1) came on with runners on second and third and two outs in the 11th and struck out Carlos Asuaje.
+Will Smith (1-1) came on and struck out Carlos Asuaje.
 He then struck out the side in the 12th.

 Hernandez homered to left on a 1-2 pitch from Matt Strahm (2-3), his 13th.
 The Giants got another run on Buster Posey’s fielder’s choice blooper.

 Watching the ball go out was “awesome, because we had the lead,” Smith said.
 “Twelfth inning like that, a game we really need to win, that was a big momentum swing.
 The dugout was loud, pumped up.
 He crushed it, so it was a big jolt for us.”

 The Giants had a scoring chance in the 10th, when Andrew McCutchen was hit by a pitch from Kirby Yates with two outs.
 He took third when Buster Posey’s comebacker caromed off Yates’ glove and the pitcher threw it away at first for an error.
 However, Yates got out of the jam when Evan Longoria popped up to second base.

 Asked if Hedges bunted on his own, manager Andy Green said: “That situation right there I’ve got confidence in him swinging the bat and I’ve got confidence in him laying the bunt down.
 So he’s got the ability to do both, and that one just didn’t work out for us.”